AlexanderPRM/FilmoraX/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/AlexanderPRM/OnlineCinema-2.0)
 ![GitHub Release](https://img.shields.io/github/v/release/AlexanderPRM/OnlineCinema-2.0)

-# OnlineCinema-2.0
+# FilmoraX

-Repository for the development of a new Online Cinema with new functionality and fixed bugs.
+Repository for the development of a FilmoraX project, which is an online cinema.
 Project consists of several microservices, which collectively provide functionality of online cinema.

 The development is conducted according to the principle of clean architecture.